designerguy13-photonics/risc-v-myth-workshop-august-designerguy13-photonics/README.md

 ![alt text](https://github.com/RISCV-MYTH-WORKSHOP/risc-v-myth-workshop-august-designerguy13-photonics/blob/master/Day2/DAY-2-LAB-4.PNG?raw=true)

-### Know we are all set to link this code with makerchip platform using TL verolog
+### Now we are all set to link this code with makerchip platform using TL verolog

 But what is
 # Day 3